 The scapula is the anatomical term for the shoulder blade.
-Scapula winging describes the position of the shoulder blade sticking outwards as opposed to being flat against the ribcage.
-A winging scapula that is left untreated can lead to more debilitating shoulder injury like a rotator cuff tear.
-Doing scapula push ups will exercise the muscles that prevent scapula winging.
+Scapula winging (also scapula alata) describes the position of the shoulder blade sticking outwards as opposed to being flat against the ribcage.
+An untreated winging scapula can lead to more debilitating shoulder injuries like a rotator cuff tear.
+Doing scapula push-ups will exercise the muscles that prevent scapula winging.

 Serratus Anterior Muscle